mkasa/MKAddin/README.txt

 This add-in was tested with Visual Studio 2008 (English ver.) on Windows 7.
 It may not work well with localized version of the Visual Studio.
+(However, I guess it works well with localized version.)

 ****************
      License